Alexandru2909/Software-Engineering-E2/README.md

 # 5. Balan Ioana Maria
 Completed tasks:

-  a) Engineered the PathGenerator class which uses an optimized version of Dijkstra's algorithm - tweaked specifically for sparse graphs.

-  b) Helped during the efforts to migrate to a new SQLite database by converting the former PL/SQL package for the path generator.
+  a) Performed tests on the optimized Dijkstra algorithm part of the PathGenerator class to make sure it runs correctly.

+  b) Helped finish the algorithm w.r.t the closest POI computation.

+  c) Performed tests on the closest POI algorithm to test its capabilities.

 # 6. Gemeniuc Adrian-Gheorghita
 Completed tasks:

-  a) Helped integrate the Web Parser auxiliary application into our module.

-  b) Helped fix the bug in the Web Parser that misinterpreted certain resources in the schedule (such as 'Videoproiector+Laptop') as being classrooms.

-  c) Engineered the ARGXHandler class.

-  d) Helped integrate the PathGenerator class into our application.
+  a) Engineered an altered BFS algorithm that computes the shortest path b/w two points - algorithm that is executed whenever all distances in our building plan graph are *equal*.

+  b) Performed tests on the above algorithm to assert its abilities.

 # 7. Munteanu Cosmin
 Completed tasks:

-  a) Helped engineer the Drawing Application that aided us in creating the Building Plan for our faculty.
+  a) Adapted the Drawing App to the new structure of our Building Plan that includes the geographic coordinates of each node.

+  b) Added a color scheme to the Drawing App that classifies nodes according to their type & added a legend describing aforementioned colors and their meaning.

+  c) Generally helped make the Drawing App be more user-friendly.

-  b) Added brief instructions w.r.t the usage of the Drawing App.
+  d) Helped extend the functionalities of the Drawing App.

-  c) Cleaned up the last version of the Drawing App for better readability, commented the code and methods of the app and generated proper JavaDoc in this light.

 # 8. Cristian Andrei (andreicristian6(at)protonmail(dot)com)
 Completed tasks:

-  a) Helped engineer the Drawing Application that aided us in creating the Building Plan for our faculty.
+  a) Added an extra panel in the EAST side of the Drawing App where the user can enter a node's details.

+  b) Added auto-popup functionalities w.r.t node & edge detail insertion.

+  c) Added real-time descriptive popup alerts whenever an exception w.r.t what the user is trying to do occurs.

+  d) Helped make the Drawing App more user-friendly.

+  e) Ran several tests on the Drawing App to proof-test it.

+  f) Helped fix bugs w.r.t the Drawing App.

 # 9. Caloian Andrei George
 (transfered from the Testing Module)

 Completed tasks:

-  a) Engineered the Building Plan for our faculty.
+  a) Fixed errors in the Building Plan of our faculty w.r.t its edges.

-  b) Helped engineer the optimized Dijkstra algorithm.

-  c) Presented several innovative ideas w.r.t certain services our application could offer.

-  d) Engineered an algorithm for computing the closest POI of a particular type. (e.g the closest bathroom)
+  b) Upgraded the Building Plan of our faculty with the geographic coordinates w.r.t each node in the graph.

+  c) Kickstarted and developed most of the engineering of the algorithm w.r.t the closest POI computation.